thinkhuman/javascript-development/data-types.md

 * **String**" 'a', "a"

 A helpful mnemonic to remember these is BOUNNS.

+JS is *dynamically* typed, meaning data type is not predefined, but instead determined on the fly based on the currently assigned value. *Statically* typed means data type is set in advance.
+Languages like Java use static typing.

 Use typeof() to check type of a data type.